mautic/documentation/CONTRIBUTING.md

 1. [Fork][mautic-docs-fork] this repository under your account so you'll have permission to edit.
 1. Select the *README.md* file (refer to the [file structure section](#file-structure) below if needed)
 1. With the content of *README.md* visible, click on the pencil icon to begin editing the file
-1. The *.md* extension means this file was written in Markdown, a simple but flexible text formatting language.
+1. The *.md* extension means this file was written in [Markdown][markup], a simple but flexible text formatting language.
 Mautic documentation is written with [Markdown markup][markup] specifically.
 1. After you've made a change, scroll down to the *Commit changes* form.
 Saving your change requires describing what was changed and why.
 1. Before submitting your commit, select the box for *Creates a new branch* to start a new branch for your change.
 Name your branch something like `{yourusername}-revision-readme-file`
 1. Select *Propose file change*